Manfred Thumm

 Affiliation: MilliLab, Department of Electronics and Nanoengineering, Aalto University, Espoo, Finland

-Title of speech: Start of mm-wave and THz research in Finland
+Title of speech: Beginning of mm-wave and THz research in Finland

 Antti V. Räisänen is Professor Emeritus at Aalto University, where he served as a Professor of Radio Engineering from 1987 until his retirement in 2018.
 He received his Doctor of Science (Tech.) in electrical engineering from Helsinki University of Technology (now Aalto University) in 1981.
 During his career, Prof. Räisänen supervised 56 doctoral students and authored or co-authored over 500 scientific papers and seven books, including Radio Engineering for Wireless Communication and Sensor Applications (Artech House 2003) and Semiconductor Terahertz Technology: Devices and Systems at Room Temperature Operation (Wiley 2015).